ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+with loving
+I bought,
+..me kindly deed the ley hand had n rough!;
+Some gentle word the frozen lips had said;
+Errands on which the willing feet had sped ;
+t lie memory of my selfishness and pride,
+I hasty words, would all he put aside.
+And sol .should be loved ami mourned to-night.
+If I should die 10-nietht,
+liven hearts estranged would turn once more I©
+me, |
+I.&#x27;-&#x27; tilling other days remirscfully.
 The eyes that chill me with averted glance,
 &quot;Would look upon me ns of yore, perchance.
 And soften, in the old, familiar way.